-How to Roast Goose, Render the Fat and Make Goose StockUpdated: June 08, 2018 Bone broth, Stock, and Soups, healthy fats, Main Course, Recipes
+How to Roast Goose, Render the Fat and Make Goose StockUpdated: July 27, 2018 Goose Recipes, healthy fats, Stock & Broth Recipes

 Roasting a goose is simpler and more budget friendly than you might think.
 While a bit more expensive pound for pound than pastured turkey, you will render a ton of goose fat and a gallon or more of goose stock in the process.
 You can reserve the rich, nutritious fat for roasting and adding tremendous flavor to veggies for weeks to come.
 The goose broth is a very rich base for soups and sauces.
 Traditional cooks refer to goose fat as “old white magic”.
 Roast potatoes in it, and you will experience the truth of this adage firsthand!